70 Beautiful Wedding Readings for Every Kind of Couple

 Why Do We Have Wedding Readings?

 Your wedding readings are a great way to stamp your own personality on the day and allows you to show your guests who you are as a couple.
 A wedding reading also sets the tone of your celebrations and can bring a sense of togetherness amongst you and your guests.
-Wedding readings are a great way to inject some humour, too, if you don't want to have your guests weeping in the pews!
+Short, funny wedding poems and readings are a great way to inject some humour, too, if you don't want to have your guests weeping in the pews!

 Do I Have to Have a Wedding Reading?